 Modern Slavery Statement

-Amalgamated Construction Ltd (AMCO) and Giffen Group Ltd. are fully committed to the prevention of Modern Slavery and Human Trafficking and will not tolerate or condone any such identified act within any aspect of our business activities.
+Amalgamated Construction Ltd (AmcoGiffen) is fully committed to the prevention of Modern Slavery and Human Trafficking and will not tolerate or condone any such identified act within any aspect of our business activities.

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015, it sets out the activities undertaken by the Company in respect of the prevention of Modern Slavery and Human Trafficking and constitutes the Company’s annual statement for the financial period 1 October 2016 to 30 September 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015, it sets out the activities undertaken by the Company in respect of the prevention of Modern Slavery and Human Trafficking and constitutes the Company’s annual Modern Slavery statement for the financial period 1st October 2021 to 30th September 2022.

 Modern Slavery Policy

-We operate a risk based approach to the identification of Slavery and Human Trafficking the principle of which is based on the location of the product or service, industry sector, supplier relationships and existing data held supported by additional information and guidance obtained from, but not limited to, sources such as the Global Slavery Index, Corruption Perceptions Index and US Department of Labour Lists of Goods and Suppliers.
+We operate a risk-based approach to the identification of Modern Slavery and Human Trafficking, the principle of which is based on the location of the product or service, industry sector, supplier relationships, and existing data held, supported by additional information and guidance obtained from, but not limited to, sources such as the Global Slavery Index, Corruption Perceptions Index and US Department of Labour Lists of Goods and Suppliers.

 Due Diligence and Identification of Risk

-AMCO's policy of direct employment is supported by robust processes which ensure that an individual’s identity is confirmed and they have a legitimate right to work in the United Kingdom.
-This policy and the right to work checks undertaken by our staff significantly reduces the risk of directly employing forced labour or those who may be subject to human trafficking.
+AmcoGiffen’s policy of direct employment is supported by robust processes which ensure that an individual’s identity is confirmed and they have a legitimate right to work in the United Kingdom.
+This policy and the right-to-work checks undertaken by our staff significantly reduce the risk of directly employing forced labour or those who may be subject to human trafficking.

-Where AMCO do utilise labour only sub-contractors we are introducing due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.
+Where AmcoGiffen does utilise labour only sub-contractors we have introduced due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.

-Notwithstanding that AMC01s Supply Chain is primarily UK based, we have instigated a risk assessment of supply chain activities to identify and prioritise any areas which may pose a risk of Modern Slavery.
+Notwithstanding that AmcoGiffen’s Supply Chain is primarily UK based, we have instigated a risk assessment of supply chain activities to identify and prioritise any areas which may pose a risk of Modern Slavery.

-- Continuous review of our Procurement and Supply Chain and their processes to understand the activities they undertake to ensure that modern slavery and human trafficking is not taking place in our supply chain.
+- Continued to review our procurement and supply chain and their processes, to understand the activities they undertake, and to ensure that Modern Slavery and Human Trafficking is not taking place within our supply chain

-- Our Modern Slavery requirements have been incorporated into our 3 yearly supplier reviews and Vendor Assessment and Appraisal process for new suppliers.
-This ensures that all new suppliers are immediately captured and that the remaining Tier 2 and 3 elements of the existing AMCO supply chain will have been included by 2019 at the latest.
+- Incorporated our Modern Slavery requirements into our supplier reviews and vendor assessment process for new suppliers and re-appraisal for existing members of the supply chain.
+This ensures that all existing suppliers renew their vendor assessment after a period of three years.
+This has meant that all new suppliers are immediately included and that any remaining Tier 2 and Tier 3 elements of the existing AmcoGiffen supply chain were captured by the latter part of 2019 at the latest

-- To undertake a further review of our existing supply chain to ensure that any potential new or existing suppliers have not changed their status in term of “risk"
+- Undertaking a further review of our existing supply chain to ensure that any potential new or existing suppliers have not changed their status in terms of “risk”.

-- We will engage with our Key Strategic Suppliers and Industry bodies to engage with their Supply Chains to discuss and understand capability, best practice and learning on Modern Slavery to continuously improve our approach to Modern Slavery.
+- Engaging with our key strategic suppliers and industry bodies to engage with their supply chains to discuss and understand capability, best practice, and learning on Modern Slavery to continuously improve our approach to Modern Slavery.